Design Thinking Model: DART

 Design Thinking does not exclusively apply in our professional lives but it also touches the chords of our personal lives.
-If there wouldn’t have been innovation in art, we wouldn’t have experienced the rapid digital adoption in fine arts.
+If there hadn’t been innovation in art, we wouldn’t have experienced the rapid digital adoption of fine arts.

 Design Thinking is being taught at prominent colleges across the world, including MIT, Stanford, and Harvard, and some of the world’s biggest corporations, such as Apple, Google, Samsung, and GE, have quickly adopted the methodology.

-Design Thinking is an iterative process that helps us understand better the problems, the users, challenges in the way of designing something new and attempt to redefine the problems by quoting alternative solutions and strategies that might come out polished after going through the series of trials.
+Design Thinking is an iterative process that helps us understand better the problems, the users, and the challenges in the way of designing something new and attempting to redefine the problems by quoting alternative solutions and strategies that might come out polished after going through a series of trials.
 Design Thinking offers a problem-solving strategy based on solutions.
 It is both a way of thinking and working as well as a set of practical techniques.

-When you use design thinking, you hold the fort together of what’s desired from a human standpoint with what’s technologically and economically practical.
+When you apply Design Thinking, you hold the fort together of what’s desired from a human standpoint with what’s technologically and economically practical.
 It also enables people who aren’t designers to use creative tools to solve a wide range of problems.
-Taking appropriate measures and the right approach towards the right questions are the lead steps in the process.
+Taking appropriate measures and the right approach to the right questions are the lead steps in the process.
 It’s all about adopting basic attitude modifications and approaching things from a different perspective.

 Design Thinking proves to be a boon for you, your team, or your organization.

-• Once you apply design thinking to any project, you can understand the unfulfilled needs of your users.
+• Once you apply Design Thinking to any project, you can understand the needs of your users.

 • You can give way to creativity while launching new ideas, services, or products without any risk.

-• You can learn and repeat the process.
+• You can learn and repeat to better the process.

 • You can generate incremental as well as revolutionary solutions.